 - Quantifiable results you’ve delivered

 - How you performed in relation to any outlined goals for your role or team

 - Praise from other team members (especially those senior to you) or clients

 - A summary of your contributions

 You may even want to come with more benchmark data about the average pay or pay raise amount to put your request in context.
 The United States Bureau of Labor Statistics is a great source for data about pay.

-So what type of data should you bring?
-For example, for the 12-month period ending in December 2022, the United States Bureau of Labor Statistics reported that wages and salaries for private sector employees increased 5.1%.
-Breaking it down further, the increase was 4.2% for natural resources, construction, and maintenance occupations, and 6.9% for service occupations.
+What type of data should you bring?
+For example, for the 12-month period ending in December 2023, the United States Bureau of Labor Statistics reported that wages and salaries for state and local government workers was 4.8%, unionized private industry workers was 4.5%, and 4.0% for non-union private industry workers.